hughrun/pocketsnack/README.md

 ### -c, --config

-Create or edit your config file stored at `~/.pocketsnack_conf.yml`.
+Create or edit your config file which is stored at `~/.pocketsnack_conf.yml`.

 ### --dedupe